skolenik/svyset_manifesto/README.md

-*  Complete lists of all units are not available, but survey statistician can obtain lists of administrative units for which residence or health service of observation units can be easily identified
+*  Complete lists of all units are not available, but survey statistician can obtain lists of administrative units for which residence or other relevant eligibility status of observation units can be easily identified
 *  Reduce interviewer travel time/cost in f2f surveys
 *  Interest in multilevel modeling of hierarchical structures